A. The depth of Judah’s sin.

 “And it shall be, if you heed Me carefully,” says the LORD, “to bring no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day, to do no work in it, then shall enter the gates of this city kings and princes sitting on the throne of David, riding in chariots and on horses, they and their princes, accompanied by the men of Judah and the inhabitants of Jerusalem; and this city shall remain forever.
 And they shall come from the cities of Judah and from the places around Jerusalem, from the land of Benjamin and from the lowland, from the mountains and from the South, bringing burnt offerings and sacrifices, grain offerings and incense, bringing sacrifices of praise to the house of the LORD.
 But if you will not heed Me to hallow the Sabbath day, such as not carrying a burden when entering the gates of Jerusalem on the Sabbath day, then I will kindle a fire in its gates, and it shall devour the palaces of Jerusalem, and it shall not be quenched.”

 a.
-If you heed Me carefully: Jeremiah spoke for the LORD and promised the people of Jerusalem and Judah that if they radically obeyed even this one command God would preserve their city and their kingdom (kings and princes sitting on the throne of David).
+If you heed Me carefully: Jeremiah spoke for the LORD and promised the people of Jerusalem and Judah that if they radically obeyed even this one command, God would preserve their city and their kingdom (kings and princes sitting on the throne of David).

 i.
-It wasn’t as if the Sabbath was the only command important to God; this offer to Jerusalem and Judah was simple a testing point.
+It wasn’t as if the Sabbath was the only command important to God; this offer to Jerusalem and Judah was simply a testing point.
 If they were willing to radically obey God in this one point, it would indicate a true repentance and submission to God that would extend to all points.
 This one point of obedience or disobedience would stand for all others, just as the eating of forbidden fruit would stand for all obedience or disobedience for Adam in the Garden of Eden.

 ii.
-“The several regions of Judah are mentioned (v.
-26); these were still possessed by Judah and Benjamin.
+“The several regions of Judah are mentioned (Jeremiah 17:26); these were still possessed by Judah and Benjamin.
 The land of Benjamin was north of Judah.
 The lowland or Shephelah (NIV, ‘western foothills’) was the low hills stretching toward the Philistine maritime plain, west and southwest of Judah, and was the center of agriculture.
 The hill country was the central region, with the wilderness of Judah stretching down to the Dead Sea.
 The Negev was the arid South (cf. Joshua 15:21-32).”
 (Feinberg)

 b.
 But if you will not heed Me to hallow the Sabbath…. then I will kindle a fire in its gates, and it shall devour the palaces of Jerusalem: The promise for obedience was great; the promise for disobedience was also significant.
 God would allow their obedience or disobedience on this one point to stand for all.